user923041/TIP/TIP-3/TIP-3 - Create Taraxa Grant Program.md

 Any individual, team, and organizations of any type are welcome to apply to the Taraxa Grant Program.
 The initial application into the Taraxa Grant Program will require the following details,

 - Core team members' profiles
-- Every team member's Taraxa Community Site account with successfully passed KYC
+- A Taraxa Community Site account with successfully passed KYC
-- Working prototype and open-sourced Github repositories
-- Any existing traction in other ecosystems
+- A working prototype or demo of what they want to build
 - Benefits your project will bring to the Taraxa ecosystem and its community
-- Technical roadmap
-- Go to market roadmap
+- Technical and go to market roadmaps
 - Measurable milestones tied to use of funds used for grant disbursements
 <br><br>